Instructor: Prof. George Ferguson <email@example.com>

 Edward Newton <firstname.lastname@example.org>

-Additional readings and resources will be posted as necessary.
+Additional readings and resources will be assigned as needed and posted to BlackBoard.

 There is homework for every class.
 Homework will NOT be graded.
-We may go over homework in class, and it can be discussed in workshop.
+We will go over the previous homework at the start of each class and you can go over it with the TAs in study sessions.

-We do not have official CETL workshops, but the TAs will hold regular informal workshops.
-Many students find these workshops VERY HELPFUL.
-Time and place TBA.
+We do not have official CETL workshops, but the TAs hold regular study sessions.
+Many students find these VERY HELPFUL.
+Time and place are listed above.

-There are FOUR (4) exams, one for each unit of the class.
+There are FIVE (5) exams, one for each unit of the class.
 These will take place during class time.
+Note that the exam for the final unit may be combined with the final exam.

 There is a final exam during the final exam period, as scheduled by the Registrar.
-The final exam will consist of four sections, one for each unit.
+The final exam will consist of five sections, one for each unit.

 This course does NOT permit additional work for extra credit under any circumstances.